"Your horse doesn't care how much you know, until he knows how much you care.

 - Sarah Wood -

 Red light therapy activates the release of ATP (adenosine triphosphate) which is the largest carrier of energy to cells increasing chemical reactions to allow the cells to use nutrients faster and remove waste more efficiently.
-It also stimulates the production of collagen which can have a positive impact on scar reduction.
+It stimulates the production of collagen which can have a positive impact on scar reduction and is one of the building blocks of cellular growth.

 Some horses will experience the benefits in one treatment, while others may take up to 3 weeks.
 It does depend on the injury or the issue, for example, arthritis will require ongoing treatment while a stress point in a muscle can react immediately.